-There is a class of token loss scenarios related to refund receipts.
-When a receipt is issued for an account, if that account no longer exists, the funds will be dispersed among validators proportional to their stake in the current epoch.
+When a refund receipt is issued for an account, if that account no longer exists, the funds will be dispersed among validators proportional to their stake in the current epoch.

-For an account to be deleted, a beneficiary must be assigned.
+When you delete an account, you must assign a beneficiary.
 Once deleted, a transfer receipt is generated and sent to the beneficiary account.
 If the beneficiary account does not exist, a refund receipt will be generated and sent back to the original account.
-Since the original account has already been deleted, the funds will be dispersed among validators
+Since the original account has already been deleted, the funds will be dispersed among validators.

-Scenario 2.b: Account with zero balance receives refund
+Account with zero balance is garbage-collected, just before it receives refund

 If an account